SummaryRead the full fact sheet

 - begin physical activity – with your doctor’s advice, begin gentle exercise

-- book into a cardiac rehabilitation program – search for a program near you and book in to begin when your doctor says you are well enough
+- book into a cardiac rehabilitation program – and book in to begin when your doctor says you are well enough

 - if you smoke, stop smoking.